KeyboardKit/website/collections/_features/Settings.md

 You can use a standard SwiftUI `Link` to open this URL from your app or your keyboard, or the convenient ``KeyboardSettingsLink``.

-The URL's behavior is a bit inconsistent.
+> Important: The URL's behavior is a bit inconsistent.
 It should always link to an app's custom settings in System Settings, but can sometimes just link to the System Settings root instead.
 The reason for this behavior is unknown.
 To improve the behavior, just add an empty Settings Bundle to your application bundle.
 This will make your app more likely to open the correct screen.